New Boston Historical Society

 Summit Farm House had a small printed brochure in lieu of a website.

 New Boston's last stagecoach driver was Charles Horace Chandler.
-His granddaughter still lives in town.
+His great-granddaughter still lives in town.

 This 1887 ledger lists visitors from Boston.
 Guests paid $1.00 per day.